-- a) Points are awarded only to competitors completing at least one flight in the contest. - b) Points are awarded only to competitors in the top half of the results list (if N is the number of competitors who completed a flight in the first round of the competition, then the points from the above table are awarded only for places 1 to N/2, rounding up when necessary in calculating the N/2 place). - c) In the event of a tie for any placing, the competitors with that placing will share the points which would have been awarded to the places covered had the tie been resolved (round up the score to the nearest whole number of points). - d) For F1A Junior, F1B Junior, F1P Junior and F1E Junior points are awarded according to Junior classification. - e) If a junior competitor scores more World Cup points in an F1A, F1B, F1C or F1E open classification than he would be awarded in the Junior World Cup from the junior classification, then his Junior World Cup points will be increased to the same as his open classification points.
+The points calculated are rounded up to the nearest whole number of points.

+- d) In the event of a tie for any placing, the competitors with that placing will share the points which would have been awarded to the places covered had the tie been resolved (round up the score to the nearest whole number of points). - e) Each competitor awarded placing points is also eligible for one bonus point for each competitor they have beaten in the competition.
+The number of people beaten by someone in place P is (N-P).
+The winner is awarded an additional 25% bonus points, that is he receives 1.25(N-P) points, rounded up to the nearest whole number of points. - f) For F1A Junior, F1B Junior, F1P Junior and F1E Junior points are awarded according to Junior classification. - g) If a junior competitor scores more World Cup points in an F1A, F1B, F1C or F1E open classification than he would be awarded in the Junior World Cup from the junior classification, then his Junior World Cup points will be increased to the same as his open classification points.